-In comparison to other similar concept ideas this is a pretty simplistic drawing for a fan favourite, the “Bug Eye” Ghost.
-Even though the detail is minimal it does demonstrate the eye popping function that the toy had.
-I’m really glad to end result looked much cooler than this cross eyed slug though!
+In comparison to other similar concept ideas this is a pretty simplistic drawing of fan favourite, the “Bug Eye Ghost”.
+Even though the detail is minimal on this particular piece of concept art it still shows the intended eye popping function and overall size/shape.
+This early rendering of Bug Eye Ghost also shows that the toy originally had two eyes, something that was later changed to a single much larger eye.

-The Banshee Bomber, one of the “Glooper Ghost” toys that utilised tubs of Kenner’s Ecto-Plazm is shown here and the overall look of the production toy is pretty close to the original design.
+The Banshee Bomber, one of the “Gooper Ghost” toys that utilised tubs of Kenner’s Ecto-Plazm is shown here and the overall look of the production toy is pretty close to the original design.

 Much like the Banshee Bomber, Squisher looks pretty close to the production toy here.

 While the main image and the “goo slinging” action shown on this concept drawing aren’t instantly recognisable, the profile drawing on the far left reveals that “Goo Slinger” went on to become Sludge Bucket.

 Bad to the Bone

 The initial design for Bad to the Bone had a coffin accessory that he could escape from.
 It looked like a pretty fun idea but because the figure had no legs it meant that it would have had to have been held at all times during play.
 I think the original floating torso design was dropped simply because the toy worked better if it was able to stand up, which is probably why the production toy had a base worked into the design.

 At first glance, the “Vapor-izor” looks like it may be an unproduced concept but believe it or not this is actually what the H₂Ghost originally looked like.
 The artwork on the original concept doesn’t look much like the production toy but marketing documents from that period indeed confirm that the Vapor-izor toy was going to be a two piece water shooting ghost.

 You can take a look at a couple of similar ghost designs from this period that did actually go unproduced by clicking here.